DeveloPassion/knowii-voice-ai-docs/docs/intro.md

 4. **Press and hold** `Ctrl+Space` to record your voice (wait for the sound notification to finish before speaking)
 5. **Release** to transcribe and automatically paste the text

 That's it!
 You're ready to go.
+For more details, check out the [Basic Usage](./user-guide/basic-usage) guide.

 ## Key Features